-Polycystic Ovary Syndrome (PCOS) affects 5-10% of women of childbearing age.
+Scientists have long pondered over the origins of PCOS.
+Polycystic ovary syndrome (PCOS) affects 5-10% of women of childbearing age.
 It is the most common cause of abnormal or absent ovulation among women experiencing infertility, representing about a third of all patients seeking fertility care.
-A PCOS diagnosis is made on clinical grounds and is characterized by irregular or absent ovulation, androgen excess (acne, hirsutism, and/or alopecia), and the ultrasound appearance of the ovaries.
+A PCOS diagnosis is made on clinical grounds and is characterized by irregular or absent ovulation, androgen excess (acne, excess body hair, and/or male pattern baldness), and the ultrasound appearance of the ovaries.

 The origins of PCOS are clearly genetically based and are linked to other metabolic and physiologic abnormalities such as type 2 diabetes, obesity, hypercholesterolemia, and heart disease.
 References to the syndrome go back as far as the ancient Egyptian papyri and show up repeatedly in ancient Greek and Hebrew literature as well as the medieval and Renaissance periods.
 It has such an ancient genetic stamp that it is now thought to predate the emergence of human racial diversity 50,000 years ago.

 Insulin resistance, the metabolic syndrome associated with PCOS, is thought to have originated as a “survival factor” in times when food was scarce